When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 Passive wheel-speed sensor diagnosis

-A common ABS failure and classified as dynamic and static.
+ABS failures are classified as dynamic or static.
 Static failure includes wiring problems and sensor coil failures.
 Dynamic failures are related to signal quality problems.

-Do a visual inspection for the sensor mount, speed sensors, pigtail, and sensor tip in case it’s exposed, and check the connector.
-For exposed tone rings, do a tooth-by-tooth inspection for damaged or cracked teeth tone rings.
+Do a visual inspection of the sensor mount, speed sensors, pigtail, and sensor tip (if exposed), and check the connector.
+For exposed tone rings, do a tooth-by-tooth inspection for damaged or cracked tone rings.

-Check the sensor to harness the connector for problems like corrosion, pin problems, or water intrusion.
+Check the sensor-to-harness connector for problems such as corrosion, pin issues, or water intrusion.
 Inspect the ECU connector and pay close attention to pins that may be pushed out.

-Check for a loose wheel bearing as it allows fluctuation of the air gap, leading to a false activation or DTC.
+Check for a loose wheel bearing, as it allows the air gap to fluctuate, leading to a false activation or DTC.

 Performs ECU diagnosis

 Perform generic tests to verify that power and ground are getting to the ECU.
-The proper operation of ABS depends on the proper grounding of ECU and the ECU receiving the right operating power.
-Locate the ground and power circuits, then perform voltage tests for the power and continuity tests for the ground.
+The proper operation of ABS depends on the ECU being properly grounded and receiving the correct operating power.
+Locate the ground and power circuits, then perform voltage tests on the power circuit and continuity tests on the ground circuit.

-Every new car in the United States has an ABS requirement since 2013.
-Automakers are including the standard equipment into other vehicle models made in the late 1980s.
+Every new car in the United States has had an ABS requirement since 2013.
+Automakers have been including standard equipment in other vehicle models since the late 1980s.
 ABS sensors tell your dashboard controller when your wheels stop rotating when the vehicle is in motion.
 It’s a sign that the brakes have locked up.

-The controller then directs a hydraulic valve to release the brake fluid pressure to the wheels to facilitate wheel rotation again.
+The controller then directs a hydraulic valve to release brake fluid pressure to the wheels, facilitating wheel rotation again.
 The process repeats every time until the vehicle stops or your foot is off the brake pedal.

-How Do You Fix If ABS Light Comes On?
+How Do You Fix If the ABS Light Comes On?

 You know there is a problem the moment the ABS light comes on.
-How to fix the ABS light depends on the nature of the ABS problem.
+The solution to fixing the ABS light depends on the nature of the ABS problem.

 The vehicle can exhibit strange behavior when slowing down in a corner.
 Also, the vehicle blows past the downhill turn and skids straight, and the steering wheel cranks all the way into that downhill turn.